 The Renaissance: 15th and 16th century Spain

 Unlike previous forms, the Spanish lute started to take the shape of the modern-day guitar as we know it.
-Throughout the fifteenth and sixteenth centuries, the stringed instrument gained increasing popularity and was used to accompany both dances and vocal music.
+Throughout the fifteenth and sixteenth centuries, the string instrument gained increasing popularity and was used to accompany both dances and vocal music.

-Mid-18th century and beyond: the modern guitar
+Mid-18th century and beyond: the modern Guitar (New Gear and new instrument)

 During the eighteenth century, the piano and other instruments grew in popularity, forcing the guitar to take a backseat.
 Antonio de Torres had other plans.
 A Spanish guitarist and guitar maker of the 19th century, the shape, style, and form of the modern guitar are attributed entirely to Torres.
+Now the guitar appeared to take a new direction making an important step on guitar history.
+Now the instrument was formed as we know it today.

-In an attempt to reinvigorate the love and passion for the instrument, Torres completely redesigned the guitar.
+In an attempt to reinvigorate the love and passion for the instrument, Torres completely redesigned the musical instrument.
 Increasing the guitar’s body size with a figure-of-eight-figure that hosts a soundboard over 20% larger than previous forms, Torres designed the guitar as we now know it in the twenty-first century.
 Evolving into a six-string instrument, we owe the modern guitar largely to Torres’ innovation.

 The long and short

-With variations of the stringed instrument in Ancient Greece, Asia, Egypt, and Babylon, the guitar has been a firm part of society for thousands of years.
+With variations of the stringed instruments in Ancient Greece, Asia, Egypt, and Babylon, the guitar has been a firm part of society for thousands of years.
 Although the origin of the name is not yet agreed upon, there are clear associations with the Ancient Greek, Sanskrit, and Spanish names for the instrument.